-ΔTherms = (((WattsBase-WattsEE)/1000) \ ISR \ Hours \- IFTherms
+Δtherms = (((WattsBase-WattsEE)/1000) \ ISR \ Hours \- IFTherms

 IFTherms = Lighting-HVAC Integration Factor for gas heating impacts; this factor represents the increased gas space heating requirements due to the reduction of waste heat rejected by the efficient lighting.
-This value is selected from the Reference Table in Section 6.5 for each building type.
+Values are provided in the Reference Table in Section 4.5.
+If unknown, use the Miscellaneous value.